 And couldn't it be more fun?

 ADDITIONAL SOFTWARE TO CHECK OUT

 Film Makers: DaVinci Resolve by Black Magic.
 And the core version is free!

-Designers: Affinity Publisher by Serif.
-It has replaced InDesign for me.
-I hope all the features on InDesign will be incorporated and improved on... almost there.
+Designers: Affinity Publisher by Serif has replaced InDesign for me.
+I hope all the features on InDesign will be incorporated and improved on... it's almost there.